iAviPro/goConsulKV/README.md

 Console based go application for Consul key-Value store operations

 ### About:
-Consul is service discovery & health-checking system.
+Consul by HashiCorp is service discovery & health-checking system.
 It also provides a Key-Value store for services, to be used as service or environment properties.
 This console based application builds on that key/value store.
 If your development / testing environment uses single or multiple consuls & utilizes it's kv-store, then you can use this app to do operations on the key/value store.

 ### Get Started